Qidong-Liu/TriATNE/README.md

-# TriGAN
+# TriATNE
- Source code for paper "TriGAN: Tripartite Adversarial Learning for Graph Embeddings"
+ Source code for paper "TriATNE: Tripartite Adversarial Training for Network Embeddings"
 ## Requirements
 The code has been tested under Python 3.7.5, with the following packages installed (along with their dependencies):
 - tensorflow == 1.14.0